 Despite the vulgar price that cars in Singapore have, plenty of Singaporeans still want to purchase their very own set of wheels.
 You might think that our world-class public transportation would be the most efficient way of daily travelling, but this does not stop several others from wanting to get their own car.
-Here’s a look at how much you would need to save monthly if you’re looking into buying second-hand car since it’s the cheaper option as compared to purchasing a brand new vehicle.
+Here’s a look at how much you would need to save monthly if you’re looking into buying a used car since it’s the cheaper option as compared to purchasing a brand new vehicle.

 For illustration purposes, let’s just focus on a 5-year-old Toyota Corolla Altis 1.6A.
 It’s the most popular car model in Singapore, mainly because it’s built to last and ridiculously fuel efficient.
 You can expect to pay at least $70,000 for one that doesn’t look like it belongs in went through a zombie apocalypse.

 In order to ensure the lowest downpayment, you want to be able to qualify for the maximum loan in terms of largest amount and longest tenure.
 That means your car’s Applicable Open Market Value (OMV) needs to be $20,000 or less (in order to qualify for a loan of 60% of the car price).
 The older the vehicle, the lower the Applicable OMV probably is, but it’s always a good idea to check.

 To qualify for a car loan, your monthly instalment should not exceed 1/3 your monthly salary.
 To get the maximum loan possible of 60% of the car price, you should go for the maximum tenure of 5 years.
 (Do note that the maximum tenure is dependent on the number of months left on the COE, capped at 5 years.)